kinnith246/Project-1---Group-3/README.md

 # Time-Based Analysis (Cathy)
-1. How do TotalSteps vary by day of the week?
+1. How do minutes exercised vary by day of the week and specifically weekdays to weekends?
-   -You may need to extract the day of the week from ActivityDate.
-2. What is the trend of TotalSteps over time?
+2. What is the trend of minutes of activity over the course of the study for single Fitbit users VS. multiple users?
-  - Plot TotalSteps over the range of ActivityDate.
-3. Is there a particular time period with higher VeryActiveMinutes compared to other periods?
-4. Timeseries of how their exercise varied throughout the month
+3. What levels of exercise contributes to the minimum 150 minutes recommended guideline?
+And how does this compare to the Australian population data according the ABS?

 # Calorie Analysis (Sima)